-An armed person is said to have entered the courthouse and gone on the attack, according to unverified reports from the Iranian judiciary's own news agency Mizan and other state-controlled media.
+An armed person attacked the court's headquarters on Saturday morning, according to unverified reports from the Iranian judiciary's own news agency Mizan and other state-controlled media.
 The perpetrator is described as a "terrorist" and is said to have later taken their own life.

 Hamid Noury was sentenced to life imprisonment in Sweden, but was allowed to return to Iran last summer in a highly publicized prisoner exchange.

 The other judge, Razini, is said to have been part of one of the so-called death committees that ordered the executions of hundreds of prisoners in Iranian prisons in 1988.
+He was the target of an assassination attempt in 1999.

 Human rights organizations estimate that up to 5,000 people were killed in mass executions in Iran in the summer of 1988.
+They are believed to have been ordered by the country's then-highest leader, Ayatollah Ruhollah Khomeini.
+He wanted to crush all opposition and especially the organization People's Mujahedin, which had allied itself with Iraq in the ongoing war between the neighboring countries.

-Hamid Noury was convicted in 2022 by the Stockholm District Court to life imprisonment for his involvement in the executions of thousands of political prisoners in an Iranian prison in 1988.
+Hamid Noury was convicted in 2022 by the Stockholm District Court to life imprisonment for involvement in the executions of thousands of political prisoners in an Iranian prison in 1988.
 The Svea Court of Appeal upheld the verdict in December 2023.

 The case was one of the largest of its kind in Sweden.
 Approximately 70 plaintiffs from different parts of the world were heard in connection with the trial.